Project Chimney

 Palisades Fire Memorial [Artifact Catalogue G–L], 2025.

-House Museum's goal is to create the Palisades Fire Memorial—a public installation built of 7 freestanding heritage chimneys.
-Committed chimneys were designed by Eric Lloyd Wright, Richard Neutra, and Ray Kappe—among others with unique architectural characteristics.
-Working with local residents and public land stewards, the memorial will invite the community to gather, while recalling bygone structures as a critical architectural guide for future rebuild trajectories.
-In order to resist complete erasure, we are fundraising to relocate select structures.
-Salvaged freestanding chimneys will stand as beacons for future generations to remember the past.
+House Museum works to create the Palisades Fire Memorial—a public installation consisting of 7 freestanding heritage chimneys.
+The salvaged chimneys, once belonging to homes designed by architects Richard Neutra, Ray Kappe, and Eric Lloyd Wright, are now stored alongside chimneys constructed of Higgins Family Bricks and others built for Hollywood starlets Louise Randall Pierson and Beryl Mercer.
+Working with local residents and land stewards, the memorial will invite the community to gather, while recalling bygone structures as a critical architectural guide for future rebuild trajectories.
+In order to resist complete erasure, the salvaged chimneys will stand as beacons of the past and warnings for the future.

 "Etched in the minds of many Angelenos are the post-fire images of entire residential blocks razed, save for the chimneys, standing defiantly.
 The chimneys have quickly become symbols of the heart of lost homes and the endurance of the community."